buildpacks/rfcs/text/0000-stack-buildpacks.md

 During the build and extend phases, the lifecycle will extract and apply snapshot tarballs before running stack buildpacks, but after a snapshot-baseline has been captured.
 This ensures that all changes from the previous snapshot are preserved even if the stack buildpack does not make any additional changes.

-At the end of the build phase, the lifeyclce will forcefully delete everything not in `[[excludes]]` after ALL stackpacks run, before buildpacks run (which implies implies that it does not need to do this for extend phase).
+At the end of the build phase, the lifecycle will forcefully delete everything not in `[[excludes]]` after ALL stackpacks run, before buildpacks run (which implies that it does not need to do this for extend phase).

 ## Rebasing an App